-The post relates to Tier 1 Genuine Entrepreneur Test for determining the intentions of an applicant of doing genuine business activity in the UK.
+This explains the common Tier 1 entrepreneur visa refusal reasons in the light of the Tier 1 Genuine Entrepreneur Test.
+Perhaps, its introduction in Jan 2013, the subjective nature of the genuineness test is the main cause of Tier 1 entrepreneur visa refusals.
+Apparently, the test is for determining the intentions of an applicant for doing genuine business activity in the UK.
 Accordingly, the post covers the details of the genuine entrepreneur test in the context of the purpose of the Tier 1 entrepreneur route.
 Moreover, the post discusses the elements of the test and how business plan, documentary evidence and interview help in gauging the genuine intentions of doing business in the UK by a Tier 1 entrepreneur applicants.

 For successful representation of your initial, leave to remain, extension and indefinite leave to remain application, administrative review and judicial review contact Tier 1 Entrepreneur Solicitors London.